sigsum/log-go/doc/roles.md

 for any reason, the primary may accept new log entries, but they will not be signed and published.

-A primary node implements two HTTP apis, with separate base urls: The public one, used by log clients, and an internal api, used by the secondary node.
+A primary node implements two HTTP APIs, with separate base urls: The public one, used by log clients, and an internal api, used by the secondary node.